rhpandit11/Data-Theory/SQL_Fundamental/Theory.md

 * CONSISTENCY: Transcation move in a database one valid state to another.
 * ISOLATION: Multiple transactions independetally happen without interfare.
 * DURABILITY: After one transaction committed, it can't be modified even after system failure.

+Example:

+* **Atomicity:** Consider a fund transfer between two bank accounts.
+If the debiting of one account succeeds but the crediting of the other account fails due to a technical glitch, the entire transaction is rolled back to maintain the atomicity of the operation.
+* **Consistency:** In an e-commerce platform, when a user places an order, the inventory of the purchased items is decremented to reflect the items’ availability accurately.
+* **Isolation:** In a reservation system for flight tickets, two users attempting to book the same seat simultaneously are isolated from each other.
+Only one user’s reservation is accepted, preventing double bookings.
+* **Durability:** After a user confirms an edit to a document in a word processing application, the changes are permanently stored in the document file, even if the application crashes before the document is closed.

 ---